Benefit Changes / Support

 This benefit is paid by the local authority to help meet the cost of housing for tenants living in social housing.
 You can claim housing benefit if you are unemployed or on a low income.

 These result in a reduction of the amount of housing benefit paid to a household.
 This will occur where there is an adult living in the home who is not the tenant's partner (a non-dependent).
 The amount that the housing benefit is reduced by will vary according to the non-dependent's income.

 You may have to pay different amounts of Council Tax in different council areas, even when the income of claimants are the same.

 We work with Shropshire Council's debt recovery team to try and ensure that individual circumstances are taken into account.
 Where appropriate the council may temporarily suspend further action, including temporarily suspending bailiffs, to allow our tenancy advice officers time to work with tenants and arrange realistic repayment plans for all debts.

-Since April 2013 the Government reduced the amount of housing benefit paid to people of working age who have ‘spare’ bedrooms in their homes.
-The criteria mean that any working-age household deemed to be under-occupying will lose a percentage of their housing benefit.
+Since April 2013 the Government reduced the amount of housing cost paid to people of working age who have ‘spare’ bedrooms in their homes.
+The criteria mean that any working-age household deemed to be under-occupying will lose a percentage of their housing cost.

-Your housing benefit will reduce by 14% for one room and 25% for two or more bedrooms.
+Your housing cost will reduce by 14% for one room and 25% for two or more bedrooms.

 The Government has said that the following people need their own bedroom:

 - A single person over the age of 16

 - Siblings of different genders over the age of 10, but siblings of the same gender are expected to share.